ci-for-research/example-python-monte-carlo-pi/README.rst

 ###############################
 🦄 Running the package examples
 ###############################
-This package contains a toy example to estimate the value of π using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+This package contains a toy example to estimate the value of π using the `Monte Carlo method`_.
 To run the Monte Carlo calculator, you will need to

 1. Fork or clone this repo.